Top Four Questions

 UCSB Career Services has an official website for jobs, internships, and campus interviews called GauchoLink.
 In addition, GauchoLink serves as a gateway to subscription services that are free for UCSB students.
-The College of Engineering also has a Career Resources web page that helps undergraduates and graduate students locate jobs and internships.
+The College of Engineering also has a Career Services web page that helps undergraduates and graduate students locate jobs and internships.

 To receive a Electrical Engineering degree from UCSB, students must satisfy three sets of requirements: major, college and university.
 As a first point of reference for curriculum questions, go to the ECE Curriculum webpage.
 For additional questions, contact the following:

 Not sure where to go?
 Contact the ECE Student Affairs Office - Trailer 380, Rm 101 | (805) 893-8292 | email@example.com